Case study · solo product

 The ACSM 2026 Position Stand mapping story

-The hardest engineering problem wasn't the model — it was the mapping.
+The hardest engineering problem wasn't the model.
+It was the mapping.
 The ACSM 2026 Position Stand is a long, dense, research-driven document.
 Translating its recommendations into something a workout-generation system can act on required:

 - A structured schema for "what does ACSM actually recommend, given this goal, this training age, these constraints?"